sindresorhus/grunt-concurrent/readme.md

 > Run grunt tasks concurrently

 Running slow tasks like Coffee and Sass concurrently can potentially improve your build time significantly.
+This task is also useful if you need to run multiple blocking tasks like `nodemon` and `watch` at once, as seen in the example config.

 ![screenshot](screenshot.png)